farisachugthai/ipython/docs/source/intro.rst

-.. _config_overview:
+.. _config_intro:

 ============================================
 Overview of the IPython configuration system
 ============================================

+.. module:: intro
+   :synopsis: Introduce IPython.

-.. why did was this previously in development???
+.. why was this previously in development???

-This section describes the IPython configuration system.
-This is based on :mod:`traitlets.config`; see that documentation for more information about the overall architecture.

 Configuration file location
 ===========================